Dherse/masterproef/content/4_phos.typ

     kind: table,
     title: [ The list of language expressions supported in @phos ],
     caption: [
         The list of language expressions supported in @phos, along with a short description and a short example.
 Additionally lists whether the expression is a control flow expression, constant expression, unary expression, binary expression, or special expression.
-Where a control flow expression is an expression that can be used to control the flow of the program, a constant expression is a value that can be determined at compile time, a unary expression is an expression that takes only one argument, a binary expression is an expression that takes two arguments, and a special expression is an expression that is not easily categorized and that performs more complex actions, with well defined semantics.
+Where a control flow expression is an expression that can be used to control the flow of the program, a constant expression is a value that can be determined at compile time, a unary expression is an expression that takes only one argument, a binary expression is an expression that takes two arguments, and a special expression is an expression that is not easily categorised and that performs more complex actions, with well defined semantics.
     ]
 )[
     #tablex(